 São Miguel is the largest and main island of the Azorean archipelago, and also the most touristic.
-It is an excellent gateway to the Azores, with lots of things to see and do and an incredible gastronomic and sleeping options.
+It is an excellent gateway to the Azores, with lots of things to see and do and incredible gastronomic and sleeping options.
 Take a look at our Complete Guide to São Miguel which will surely be useful to organize your trip.
 Also below we leave you the most popular spots on the island and our featured Instagram stories where you can see in detail our passage through the green island.

 Things to do in São Miguel

 Here is our free complete guide to travel to São Miguel: